frederickaplan/fdh/files/PART3/fdh-3-4.md

 ImageNet challenge : An image system of 1.3 Million images (annotated by hand)

 AlexNet (2012) : 60 M parameter neural network which go way better than any other approach.

 Critics : Deep learning is just about perception …

 ### Machine translation

 2015 : A 380 M parameter neural network mapping input sentence in one language to output sentence in another.

 Now powers all modern translation engines

 Critics : Deep learning progress is driven / limited by labelled datasets.

 2018: \- A 117 M parameter “transformer” trained by reading 7000 self-published books beating with very limited supervised fine training most state-of-the-art approach..

 Unlabelled datasets may be more important than labelled

 Critics : Deep learning is about static datasets.

 ### Games

 2013 : A 150 000 parameters feed forward network trained to play an number of Atari games purely from pixels and scores. (https://www.youtube.com/watch?v=V1eYniJ0Rnk)

 Discovery of optimal solution for playing games

 Critics : These are simple games.
 Reinforcement Learning can’t solve hard tasks

 2016 : A 72 M parameter feed forward network to defeat humans at Go

 Critics : It’s just imitation of human expertise and brute force.

 2017 : AlphaGo Zero plays again itself and invents non human moves.
 The way human play the game of Go is suboptimal for centuries.

 Freed from tradition and imitation, AlfaGo Zero discovered new possible “cultural spaces”.

 This remind of the notion of **“Intinite fun space”**

 Iain M. Banks’s Culture series "The mental capabilities of Minds are described in Excession to be vast enough to run entire universe-simulations inside their own imaginations, exploring metamathical (a fictional branch of metamathematics) scenarios, an activity addictive enough to cause some Minds to totally withdraw from caring about our own physical reality into "Infinite Fun Space", their own, ironic and understated term for this sort of activity. (wikipedia)"

 The Infinite fun space is huge.
 Humans have only explored a little of it.

 Centaurs : Human and nonhuman moves

 \- Kasparov and the Centaurs.

 \- Will there be centaurs for Go ?

 \- Will there be centaurs for the humanities ?

+Side note on chess: AlphaZero, which is now unquestionably superior to previous game engines, has (independently) rediscovered a very elegant, dynamic, and human-like play style; while previous engines had a cold, machine-like style.
+To be mentioned in the "cultural space" paragraph?

 ## Fundamental principles and their progressive implementation

 ### Simple neuron and perceptron

 McCulloch, W. S. and Pitts, W. 1943.
 A logical calculus of the ideas immanent in nervous activity.
 Bulletin of Mathematical Biophysics 5:115–133.